prisma/prisma/packages/adapter-libsql/README.md

 npm install @libsql/client
 ```

-Update your Prisma Client instance to use the libSQL database Client and the Prisma driver adapter for libSQL:
+Update your Prisma Client instance to use the libSQL database Client:

 ```ts
 // Import needed packages